-- 5.1 There has been consultation with the Council's, Treasury Management Advisors, Arlingclose in the production of this report. - 5.2 The presentation of the Treasury Management Half Year Review Report to the Audit Committee for detailed scrutiny on 28 November 2024 will be in compliance with the requirements of the CIPFA Code of Practice.
-The report will then be presented to Cabinet and then subsequently Council for approval.
+- 5.1 There has been consultation with the Council's, Treasury Management Advisors, Arlingclose in the production of this report. - 5.2 The Treasury Management Half Year Review Report was presented to the Audit Committee for detailed scrutiny on 28 November 2024 and commended to Cabinet.
+The report will then be presented to Council for approval.